TommasoFramba/CSE138_Assignment2/README.md

 ### Team Contributions:
+Tommaso Framba:
-Tommaso Framba: Part 1 Single-Site Key-value Store implementation and passing of all part 1 test script tests.
+Part 1 Single-Site Key-value Store implementation and passing of all part 1 test script tests.

-Eric Yao Huang: Part 2 Key-value Store with proxies implementation and passing of all part 2 test script tests.
+Part 2 Key-value Store with proxies implementation and passing of all part 2 test script tests.
 Created dockerfile for assignment 2.

 ### Acknowledgements:
-Eric would like to acknowledge TA Patrick Redmond for providing the program pseudocode during section that provided the basic structure for completing part 2.
+Tommaso would like to acknowledge TA Patrick Redmond for providing the program pseudocode during section that provided the basic structure for completing part 2.

 ### Citations:
 Python HTTP Server Documentation